,

 How Much Does Dog Heart Murmur Treatment Cost?

 The amount of money you are going to spend on your dog’s heart murmur treatment will depend on the age of your dog and the cause of the murmur.
 If the arteries are constricted, medication and a slight diet modification may be recommended, while surgery might also be recommended if a defective valve is suspected.
-In case of tumors, the costs can be really high because chemotherapy could also be required.
+In the case of tumors, the costs can be really high because chemotherapy could also be required.

 Depending on the situation, a veterinarian will require various tests to determine the right course of action.
-These may include an MRI which costs around $1,200, an ultrasound that is anywhere between $270 and $550, a cardiac echo which costs around $320 and an X-ray which costs anywhere between $60 and $230.
+These may include an MRI which costs around $1,200, an ultrasound which is anywhere between $270 and $550, a cardiac echo which costs around $320 and an X-ray which costs anywhere between $60 and $230.

 Condition Price Average